jnowak90/CytoSeg2.0/README.md

 ## Requirements

 - Only tif files are supported.
-- Only image stacks are supported, single images will raise an error.
+- The usage of image stacks is preferred, although using single images is possible, too (but will raise a warning).
 - The following plugins have to be installed in Fiji (in the mentioned order):
   - TurboReg (http://bigwww.epfl.ch/thevenaz/turboreg/)
   - StackReg (http://bigwww.epfl.ch/thevenaz/stackreg/)